scds/rdm-best-practices/topics/4-publishing.md

 <img src="../assets/img/lessons/pub2.png" width="100%">

-Once the research goes through a peer review process, you might be able to send the data directly to the researchers for them to analyze.
-More commonly, however, you'll see the phrase "data available on request".
+Once the research goes through a peer review process, you might be able to send the data directly to peer reviewers for them to analyze.
+However, after the article is published, data becomes harder to access.
+We often see the phrase "data available on request" at the bottom of an article.
 In practice, there are often big delays in receiving data in this manner, and it can be quite difficult to contact the researcher as well.

 </div>